 The refractive changes that accompany cataract formation can sometimes be managed with a change in glasses.
 However, this will only improve vision temporarily.
 In other words, it won’t treat the underlying cause of the change in vision.
 Using increased illumination may also help manage the decreased light getting to the eyes.

 Cataracts are caused by a gradual clouding of the natural lenses in our eyes.
 Certain factors may accelerate their development, such as family history, diabetes, smoking, sun exposure, trauma, and steroid use.
-While the vision changes associated with cataracts may be temporarily managed with a change in glasses or more light, the most effective treatment is surgery.
-Cataract surgery involves the removal of the cloudy part of the lens and replacement with an IOL.
-While the procedure does carry some risk, it generally restores the clarity of the lens and improves vision.
+While the vision changes associated with cataracts may be temporarily managed with a change in glasses or more light, the most effective and ultimate treatment is surgery.
+Cataract surgery involves the removal of the cloudy part of the lens and replacement with an artificial lens that is highly successful in improving vision with few side effects or complications.

 - Boyd, K. Cataract Surgery: Risks, Recovery, Costs.